neuhausi/canvasXpress/cran-comments.md

 ## Comments from Maintainer

 * Update to underlying JavaScript Libraries
-* Moved data to canvasXpress.data package to reduce package size < 5Mb and resolve NOTEs
-* Minor update to test organization to support automated testing
-* Tests updated
-* Documentation updated
+* Added a shiny example
+* Fixed failing tests and increased robustness for non-interactive platforms like CRAN
+* Added safety checking for url-dependent tests if canvasxpress.org is unreachable

 ---